Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Experiments

 \subsubsection{Results}

-A visual comparison of RTD and PARC is shown in Fig. \ref{fig:polyquad}.
-PARC was able to compute the BRAS (i.e, a continuum of safe motion plans) in 15.4 \unit{sec} and thereby reach the goal; after BARS computation, PARC generated 308 safe plans in 0.046 \unit{sec} by uniform sampling.
-On the other hand, RTD was not able to reach the goal at all, despite frequently replanning an average of every 51\unit{ms}.
-RTD eventually became stuck after flying too close to one obstacle (but not colliding).
+A visual comparison of RTD and PARC for one of the initial conditions is shown in Fig. \ref{fig:polyquad}.
+The overall results are reported in Table \ref{table:experiments}.
+On average, PARC took $65.42 \pm 9.73$ \unit{s} to compute a BRAS (i.e, a continuum of safe motion plans).
+After BRAS computation, PARC was able to sample a safe motion plan (i.e., the BRAS is non-empty) in 45 out of 675 scenarios, all of which were successfully executed to reach the goal.
+On the other hand, RTD was not able to reach the goal at all, despite frequently replanning an average of every 51 \unit{ms}.
+RTD would eventually be stuck after flying too close to an obstacle (but not colliding).
 Neither method had any collisions.